 Add a join by selecting the Join tab.

 Tableau will automatically build a join for you based on the formation of your data.
 Select the Joins tab to examine the join clause to make sure it is how you want to connect the tables.

 You can delete useless join clauses by choosing it in the catalog of join clauses and clicking Delete.

 If you have any doubts or Queries related to Tableau, get it clarifies from Tableau Experts on Tableau Community.

-According to earlier discussion data source has two tables order information and user’s information, we can join both tables which based on the region field.
-Select Region in both lists of fields, select equal sign as operator, and then click Add.
+According to the earlier discussion data source has two tables order information and user’s information, we can join both tables based on the region field.
+Select Region in both lists of fields, select equal sign as an operator, and then click Add.